Organizers

 Jerry Davis

-Jerry is a five-time, senior executive level CISO/CSO and a former CIO.
-Jerry is currently the Senior Vice President, Cyber Operations and Technology for Truist Bank.
-In 2022, Jerry was appointed by the Secretary of the Department of Homeland Security (DHS) to serve a multiyear term as an advisor and board member to the Cybersecurity Safety Review Board (CSRB), within the Cybersecurity Infrastructure Security Agency (CISA).
-In the 2023 release of, Securing the Nation’s Critical Infrastructure: A Guide for the 2021-2025 Administration, Jerry authored the chapter on the challenges and opportunities in the US transportation sectors of space, air, and ground transportation.
-Jerry is a fellow with the Institute for Critical Infrastructure Technology, a nonpartisan Washington, D.C. think tank.
+Appointed by the Secretary of the Department of Homeland Security (DHS), Jerry served as an advisor and board member on the Cyber Safety Review Board (CSRB) within CISA.
+He also contributed to the 2023 publication Securing the Nation’s Critical Infrastructure: A Guide for the 2021-2025 Administration, authoring a chapter on cybersecurity challenges and opportunities in space, air, and ground transportation.
+Additionally, he is a fellow at the Institute for Critical Infrastructure Technology, a nonpartisan think tank in Washington, D.C.

 Pamela Davis